Terminology Change Set Exchange

 Class Version

-The Tinkar Reference Model fulfills the requirement of capturing a complete record of all changes, including relevant context information.
+The Tinkar Reference Model fulfills the requirement of capturing a complete record of all changes, including relevant context information using versioned components as shown in the figure above.
 This is captured via the STAMP class using the following fields:

 1. Status: A status is identified by a concept, which may be annotated with other identifying information.
 For example: active or inactive (Requirement 19)